velhelm/WaitrTest/README.md

 "http://127.0.0.1:8082/CreateDeliveryReviews?driver_id=2&delivery_id=5&rating=3&description=some description"

-Which gives a success or error and updates the local json file.
+Which gives a success or error and updates the postgres db

 http://127.0.0.1:8082/GetDriverReviews?driver_id=1